developer-onizuka/Ingress_gateway/README.md

 | Step5 | Sidecar-Proxy & LoadBalancer & Ingress Gateway | Start using the Ingress Gateway instead of Ingress Controller.
 Both the ingress gateway and the sidecar proxies are managed by a unified mesh control plane!
 Perfect! |

 Followings are summary of the URL below:
 - https://medium.com/@zhaohuabing/which-one-is-the-right-choice-for-the-ingress-gateway-of-your-service-mesh-21a280d4a29c
+This blog is very helpful in understanding how L4/L7 works and relation between LoadBalancer and Ingress.

 # 1. Proxy
 |  | Function |